Joey Jones Football Camps

 Equipment Operations Manager

-Jeff Bailey is in his sixth season as USA’s equipment operations manager.
+Jeff Bailey is in his seventh season as USA’s equipment operations manager.
 In his role, Bailey is responsible for fitting and ordering all equipment — including practice and game uniforms, helmets, shoulder pads, shoes and cleats — for the football program.
 He is in charge of maintaining inventory levels and projecting future equipment needs, assists in coordinating the Jaguars’ practice and game day itinerary, and oversees the program’s staff of student managers.

 He came to South Alabama after serving as the equipment manager and director of football operations at Prattville High School since August 2003, where he worked for former Jaguar assistant coach Bill Clark.
 At PHS his responsibilities included ordering, organizing and distributing equipment for more than 200 student-athletes on the varsity, junior varsity and freshman teams, maintaining facilities and grounds, supervising the Lions’ managers and ball boys, organizing travel arrangements and organizing public events for fund raising.

 Prior to working at PHS, Bailey served as the recreation coordinator for the City of Prattville Parks and Recreation Department for six years, where he assisted in managing the city’s recreation program.
 He also served as equipment manager for the Montgomery Biscuits, the Double A Minor League affiliate of the Tampa Bay Rays, during the summer of 2005.

 A baseball player at Huntingdon (Ala.)
-College in 1983, Bailey and his wife Jan have five sons; Justin (26), Jarrett (24) — a four-year pitcher for the Jaguar baseball team — Codey Owens (21), and twins Travis and Trevor Owens (16).
+College in 1983, Bailey and his wife Jan have five sons; Justin (27), Jarrett (25) — a four-year pitcher for the Jaguar baseball team — Codey Owens (22), and twins Travis and Trevor Owens (17).
+The couple also have two grandsons, Easton Bailey and Aiden Bailey.